gnans/PDFViewer/README.md

 # PDFViewer

-This plugin allows you to view pdf file base64 using ios native library PDFKit and it has print and share functionality also.
+This plugin allows you to view pdf file base64 using ios native library PDFKit and it has print, digital signature and share functionality also.

 ## Supported Platforms ##